KoutsComputes/Secure-Software-Systems-Assignment3/README-SECURITY-TESTS.md

 - MFA Login
   - Visit `http://localhost:5000/auth/logout` then `http://localhost:5000/auth/login`
   - After password, enter the 6-digit TOTP at `/auth/mfa`
+  - Note: Admin users log in straight to the dashboard (MFA bypass for admin is enabled for testing convenience).
+Use a voter account to exercise the MFA prompt.

 - Vote with MFA enforced
   - Use `http://localhost:5000/secure/vote` to exercise the protected flow